sigurdsvela/wp-require/README.md

 ## What is wp-require
 WP require is a plugin for WordPress developers.
-It allows you to set a wp-require.json or wp-require.yaml file in your theme or plugin where you can specify which php version your require, what version of WordPress you require, and what other plugins are required.
+It allows you to set a wp-require.json file in your theme or plugin where you can specify which php version your require, what version of WordPress you require, and what other plugins are required.